frozeman/jsMultipleSelect/README.md

     });

-  - options:
+  - **options**

-highlightColor:  The color which will be used to highlight the selection destination when a element gets added (default: `#cedee6`)
+    - highlightColor:  The color which will be used to highlight the selection destination when a element gets added (default: `#cedee6`)
-removeButton:  The remove link which will be add to the all selected item (default: `new Element('a',{'html':'&#215;'})`)
+    - removeButton:  The remove link which will be add to the all selected item (default: `new Element('a',{'html':'&#215;'})`)
-removeButtonClass: The class which will be add to the remove link.
+    - removeButtonClass: The class which will be add to the remove link.

 ###  The HTML markup